MicrosoftDocs/windows-itpro-docs/windows/deployment/configure-a-pxe-server-to-load-windows-pe.md

 ## Step 1: Copy Windows PE source files

-1. On the deployment computer, click **Start**, and type **deployment**.
+1. On the deployment computer, select **Start**, and type **deployment**.

-2. Right-click **Deployment and Imaging Tools Environment** and then click **Run as administrator**.
+2. Right-click **Deployment and Imaging Tools Environment** and then select **Run as administrator**.
 The Deployment and Imaging Tools Environment shortcut opens a Command Prompt window and automatically sets environment variables to point to all the necessary tools.

 3. Run the following command to copy the base Windows PE files into a new folder.
 The script requires two arguments: hardware architecture and destination location.
 The value of **&lt;architecture&gt;** can be **x86**, **amd64**, or **arm** and **&lt;destination&gt;** is a path to a local directory.
 If the directory doesn't already exist, it will be created.